ccao-data/data-architecture/dbt/models/location/columns.md

 Steps:
 1: We take the value of tax_municipality_name if the cardinality is >0 (non-NULL).
 2: We check if the PIN is in Cicero in cook_municipality_name.
+There are two names for this Village and Town of Cicero.
+These switch over completely in 2007.
+Because of this, we coalesce with either of these values.
-3: We check if the PIN is new in iasworld.pardat
+3: We check if the PIN is new in iasworld.pardat.
+If it is, wee coalesce the value from cook_municipality_name.
+We then run these values through a crosswalk file to make sure they align with tax_municipality_name.
 4: We return the remaining NULL values from tax_municipality_name

 {% enddocs %}